leeyuejia/GA_seif2020/unit_2/w11d1/instructor_notes/intro_to_mongoose.md

   body: String,
   author: String,
   likes:{ type: Number, default: 0},
-  deleted: {type: Boolean, default: false}
+  sponsored: {type: Boolean, default: false}
 }, {timestamps: true});

 // Creating Tweet model : We need to convert our schema into a model-- will be stored in 'tweets' collection.
 Mongo does this for you automatically